Dylan-Beppu/Minecraft-shop-script-generator/readme.md

 ### Advanced setup (or need to change things)
 There are several global variables located at the top of the main.cpp file that can be changed to configure the program to a new state.

-* SCOREBOARD_VALUE - Scoreboard vlaue that is use as the currency.
+* SCOREBOARD_VALUE - Scoreboard value that is use as the currency.
 * ERROR_COLOR - Color of the error text.
 * SUCCESS_COLOR - Color of the success text.
 * ERROR_SOUND - Minecraft sound that is used as the error sound